yssk22/sunrise/doc/source/architecture.rst

 Goal for Sunrise
 ================================================================================

-- web application stack replacing LAMP
+- web application stack replacing for LAMP
 - easy to add/remove site features (like a CMS)
 - easy to replicate web applications